Mrs. Walldorf's Reading Class

 We Are Off To a Good Start

-We have had a busy two weeks in our classroom, getting to know each other, learning new routines, and diving into our reading.
-My goal this year is for each of your students to find joy in reading, and be equipped with the skills needed to be successful in middle school.
-So far, we have been learning how to choose books, annotate, and focus on our fluency.
-We are well into our first classroom novel, There's a Boy in the Girls' Bathroom.
-We will spend the rest of this month focusing on reading strategies, beginning book clubs, and identifying different genres of literature.
+We have had a busy several days in our classroom, getting to know each other, learning new routines, and diving into our reading.
+My goal this year is for each of your students to find joy in reading, and be equipped with the skills needed to excel in middle school.
+We are well into our first classroom novel, The Invention of Hugo Cabret.

 Students will have 30 minutes of reading homework each night.
 Sometimes this will be assigned from our classroom novel, but often it will be in a book of their choosing.
 We are very intentional about talking about and sharing books we have read.
 We all keep a "Book List" of books we are interested in reading in the future (in our notebooks).
 We also do "book commercials" on a regular basis so that students always have something they are reading or planning to read.
-I do not require reading logs, but students will have a prompt that they will respond to in their notebooks a couple times a week.
-Each student will be creating a "reading timeline" (also in their notebooks) of the books they read this year.
-This will also help students track what genres they tend to gravitate towards and what genres they may need to spend more time reading.
+I do not require reading logs, but students will have a prompt that they will respond to in their notebooks a couple times each week.
+One of the best things you can do as a parent to help your child be successful this year is to encourage your child in their nightly reading.
+We are participating in a 40 Book Challenge this year.
+Students have the tracking chart in the "Book List" section of their notebooks.
+The chart requires that they read a certain amount of books from each genre.

 It is a treat to be with your children each day!
 They are wonderful and smart, and I look forward to watching them grow this year.
 Thank you for all of the support you are giving at home to help our students be successful!
 Please don't hesitate to contact me: